mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],sync_master
                    [SamplerN],sync_master

-   Sets deck as master clock.
+   Sets deck as leader clock.

    :range: binary
-   :feedback: SYNC button will light up and stay lit & Speed slider snaps to the appropriate value.
-SYNC button stays lit and slider adjustments are linked on all decks that have SYNC enabled.
+   :feedback: If enabled, the :guilabel:`Sync` button stays lit and :term:`tempo` slider snap to the appropriate value.
+Slider adjustments are linked on all decks that have :term:`sync lock` enabled.

    .. versionadded:: 2.0.0
    .. versionchanged:: 2.3.0
-      This button just enables master sync mode (similar to :mixxx:coref:`[ChannelN],sync_enabled`), it does not actually guarantee the deck will be the sync leader.
+      This button just enables :term:`sync lock` mode (similar to :mixxx:coref:`[ChannelN],sync_enabled`), it does not actually guarantee the deck will be the sync leader.
 This will be fixed in a future version.

 .. mixxx:control:: [ChannelN],sync_mode